Risk Quantification in Stochastic Simulation under Input Uncertainty: Asymptotic Analysis of Nested VaR and CVaR Estimators

-Let us first investigate the asymptotic normality of $\widetilde{v}_\alpha$ and $\widetilde{c}_\alpha$ under Weak Assumption.
-Following the logics in Theorem \ref{thm.3.1}, the total error of nested risk estimator $\widetilde{v}_\alpha$ or $\widetilde{c}_\alpha$ is decomposed into two components that are caused by input uncertainty and stochastic uncertainty, respectively.
+After showing the consistency of $\widetilde{v}_{\alpha}$ and $\widetilde{c}_{\alpha}$, it is natural to consider their asymptotic normality properties and construct the associated CIs.
+Since we need iterative limits in the consistency result under ``Weak Assumption", it can hardly be used in practice.
+So we will only consider the case under ``Strong Assumption".
+Following the idea in proving Theorem \ref{thm.3.2}, the error of $\widetilde{v}_\alpha$ (or $\widetilde{c}_\alpha$) is decomposed into two components that respectively account for the one-layer simulation error due to input uncertainty and the simulation bias due to stochastic uncertainty.
 In particular,

 and